stevan/Oryx/README.md

     open t/test.html

-To run the example, use this:
+To run the first example, use this:

-    tsc --out example/app.js example/app.ts
+    tsc --out examples/001-basic/app.js examples/001-basic/app.ts

-and then load the example/app.html in your browser of choice:
+and then load app.html in your browser of choice:

-    open example/app.html
+    open examples/001-basic/app.html